tu-delft-library/MSc-Planning-for-Personal-Data/book/strategies_to_minimise_risks_to_participants/strategies_to_minimise_risks_to_participants.md

 - **Intro**: explains who you are and research partners in the study.
 - **The Topic**: explains what you are studying and what you want to find out.
 - **The Protocol**: explains what you are asking people to do and potential risks involved.
-- **The Data**: to be collected.
+- **The Data**: describes what type(s) of data will be collected from participants.
 - **Participants’ Rights**: explains that participants can exit the study at any time with no negative consequences.
 - **Researcher's Contact Information**: gives participants a way to contact you if they have concerns or complaints.
 - **Participant's Signature**: Participants sign to indicate they have read and understand the details in the ICF (can include the date).

 Visit [this](https://www.tudelft.nl/over-tu-delft/strategie/integriteitsbeleid/human-research-ethics/informed-consent-templates-and-guide) link to see the Human Research Ethics Committee's templates and guidance.

 [Click here](../content_to_download/Janine_Example_ICF_Aug2025.pdf) to download an example of an ICF.
-Please note, this example includes sections stating that not only will the data be used in the thesis (which is published in the TU Delft Repository), but the anonymised and aggregated dataset will be shared in a data repository (4TU.ResearchData) as well.
+*Please note, this example includes sections stating that not only will the data be used in the thesis (which is published in the TU Delft Repository), but the anonymised and aggregated dataset will be shared in a data repository (4TU.ResearchData) as well.
 Sharing to a data repository is optional for students.
 We've included it in this example, because these sentences/consent points can be easily omitted (and it is important to get right if you do want to do this).

 **You'll need to adapt these templates and examples to craft an ICF that fits your specific project.**